mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/40.Deployment Steps/default.md

 ## HDM Deployment Steps

-HDM deployment involves the following six steps, each of which is discussed in detail in the sections below:
+HDM deployment involves the following six steps, each of which are discussed in detail in the sections below:

-1. Deploy HDM Appliance on On-Premise
+1. Deploy the HDM Appliance On-Premises
-2. Add On-Premise vCenter to the Appliance
+2. Add an On-Premises vCenter to the Appliance
-3. Register HDM Plugin to On-Premise vCenter
+3. Register the HDM plugin to the On-Premises vCenter
-4. Add HDM License
+4. Add the HDM License
-5. Deploy HDM On-Premise
+5. Deploy HDM On-Premises
-6. Deploy HDM On-Cloud
+6. Deploy HDM in the Cloud

-### Step 1/6  : Deploy HDM Appliance
+### Step 1: Deploy the HDM Appliance On-Premises

-HDM Appliance manages both On-Premise and On-Cloud HDM operations.
-This section covers the following topics for deployment and configuration of HDM Appliance, please follow the instructions carefully:
+The HDM Appliance manages on-premises and cloud HDM operations.
+This section covers the following topics for deployment and configuration of the HDM Appliance:

-1. Placement of the HDM Appliance on On-Premise
+1. Placement of the HDM Appliance on-Premises
 2. System Requirements for the Appliance
 3. Network Requirements
-4. Deployment and configuration
+4. Deployment and Configuration
 5. Network Configuration for the Appliance
-6. Adding the vCentre
+6. Adding vCenter

 #### Placement of HDM Appliance

-1. It must be deployed on the same On-Premise vCenter which it needs to manage.
+1. The HDM Appliance must be deployed on the same on-premises vCenter it will manage.
-2. It should ideally be kept in a separate cluster than the one it is supposed to manage.
+2. It should ideally be kept in a separate cluster than the one it will manage.

 #### Deployment and Configuration

-HDM Appliance is deployed from the OVF shipped as part of the HDM package.
-Please ensure that the placement and sizing of the deployment conforms to the requirements mentioned above.
+The HDM Appliance is deployed from the OVF shipped as part of the HDM package.
+Ensure that the placement and sizing of the deployment conforms to the requirements mentioned above.

-Use the **Deploy OVF Template **option in vCenter to deploy the Appliance as shown below:
+Use the **Deploy OVF Template **option in vCenter to deploy the Appliance as illustrated below:

 ![alt_text](images/image55.png?classes=content-img "image_tooltip")

 #### Network Configuration

-Appliance network configuration requires the user to specify the available networks into 4 categories as described in the network requirements section and HDM Resource Requirements sections above.

-In the simplest case, these networks can point to the same network.
-But best practice is to have them separate.

-Also, it should be specified whether the Appliance should have static IP or DHCP.
+Network configuration of the HDM Appliance requires the user to specify the available networks into four categories, as described in the _Network Requirements_ and _HDM Resource Requirements_ sections above.
+While these networks can point to the same network, the best practice is to leave them separate.
+In addition, it should be specified whether the Appliance will have a static IP or employ DHCP.

 ![alt_text](images/image2.png?classes=content-img "image_tooltip")

 #### IP Address Details

-For all the 4 categories of network, choose the IP allocation mechanism : static or DHCP.

-For static IP, following details are also required
+For all four network categories, choose whether static or DHCP will be utilized as the IP allocation mechanism.
+If static is chosen, the following details will also be required:

-*   IP range : IP list that are free to be allocated for
+*   IP range: IP list that are free to be allocated for
-*   Subnet mask : subnet of the IP range
+*   Subnet mask: subnet of the IP range
-*   Gateway : gateway IP of the network
+*   Gateway: gateway IP of the network
-*   Domain : domain name of the network
+*   Domain: domain name of the network
-*   DNS : to translate the domain name to IP
+*   DNS: to translate the domain name to IP
-*   NTP : for time sync
+*   NTP: for time sync

 Networks with DHCP, can skip this configuration.